VexorMC/sodium/README.md

 micro-stutter, while fixing many graphical issues in Minecraft.

-**Sodium is the result of thousands of hours of development, and is made possible thanks to players like you.** If you would like to show a token of your appreciation for my work, and help support the development of Sodium in the process, then consider [donating to CaffeineMC](https://caffeinemc.net/donate).
+**Sodium is the result of thousands of hours of development, and is made possible thanks to players like you.** If you would like to show a token of your appreciation for CaffeineMC's work, and help support the development of Sodium in the process, then consider [donating to CaffeineMC](https://caffeinemc.net/donate).

 <a href="https://caffeinemc.net/donate"><img src="https://storage.ko-fi.com/cdn/kofi2.png?v=3" width="180"/></a>